Keavon/Thesis/src/paper/thesis.md

 One example of a common use for the Slicer is to define the way that a brush tapers with an increase in stylus pressure or tilt angles.
 A more involved example of this concept in Figure 23 approximates the brush pressure contour part of a semi-diluted ink brush.

 ![](Node%20Graph%20-%20Ink%20Taper.png)

 <div id="fig-23" class="figure-caption">
 Figure 23: Slicer node used to generate the pressure-based taper for an ink brush with partially diluted ink.
 </div>

 The node's two inputs are the "Sliceable" square texture and the "Slice Column Depth" strip texture.
 The sliceable texture should be designed in a way that its vertical cross sections (columns of pixels) vary on a continuum from left to right.
 For example, a left-pointing triangle has cross sections that heighten from left to right which makes it great for modeling pen pressure along the brush stroke.
 Described another way, the Slicer node maps the columns of the input strip texture to the columns of the input square texture, where the brightness of the strip column corresponds to how far right the slice should be taken from the sliceable.
-Reading an input strip from left to right, the dark shades slice columns from the left part of the sliceable and the light shades slice from the right.
+Reading an input strip from left to right, the dark shades slice columns from the left parts of the sliceable and the light shades slice from the right parts.

 The description of the Slicer node's function may be confusing upon initial introduction but it becomes intuitive to reason about after a brief period of usage.
 It therefore serves as a useful artist-friendly tool in the node graph system's toolbox of nodes, whereas a more complex stroke generating method could be difficult enough to limit its utility.